-\begin{definition}[Eigenvector Centrality] For a given $a_n > 0$, eigenvector centrality computed on the $n \times n$ adjacency matrix $A$ is the $n \times 1$ vector:
+\begin{definition}[Eigenvector Centrality] Eigenvector centrality computed on the $n \times n$ adjacency matrix $A$ is the $n \times 1$ vector:

-where $v_1(A)$ is the eigenvector corresponding to the eigenvalue of $A$ with the largest absolute value (leading eigenvalue). \end{definition} Eigenvector centrality is based on the idea that an individual's influence is proportional to the influence of their friends.
+where $v_1(A)$ is the unit eigenvector corresponding to the eigenvalue of $A$ with the largest absolute value (leading eigenvector). \end{definition} Eigenvector centrality is based on the idea that an individual's influence should be proportional to the influence of their friends.
 That is, for some $k > 0$, we seek the following property:

 The eigenvectors of $A$ solve the above equations, with $k$ being the corresponding eigenvalue.
-By the Perron-Frobenius Theorem, the leading eigenvector is the unique eigenvector that be chosen so that every entry is non-negative, motivating its use as a centrality measure.
-The leading eigenvector of related matrices also emerges as the measure of influence in popular models of social learning (e.g. \citealt{degroot1974reaching})
+By the Perron-Frobenius Theorem, the leading eigenvector is the unique eigenvector that can be chosen so that every entry is non-negative, motivating its use as a centrality measure.

-The leading eigenvector is well-defined only if the largest eigenvalue of $A$ has multiplicity 1, that is, if $\lambda_1(A) \neq \lambda_2(A)$.
-To ensure that this occurs with high probability, we introduce the following assumption specific to eigenvector centrality: \begin{assumpE} Suppose $\lambda_1(f) \neq \lambda_2(f)$. \end{assumpE}
+The leading eigenvector is well-defined only if the leading eigenvalue of $A$ has multiplicity 1, that is, if $\lambda_1(A) \neq \lambda_2(A)$.
+To ensure that this occurs with high probability, we will make the following assumption when analyzing eigenvector centrality: \begin{assumpE} Suppose $\lambda_1(f) \neq \lambda_2(f)$. \end{assumpE}

-Note also that eigenvectors are defined only up to scale: if $C$ satisfies Equation \ref{equation--eigenvector_centrality_intuition}, so will $a_nC$ for any $a_n \in \mathbf{R}$.
-Eigenvector centrality is commonly defined to have length $1$ (e.g. \citealt{banerjee2013diffusion, cruz2017politician}), although researchers sometimes scale eigenvectors so that its standard deviation is 1 (\citealt{chandrasekhar2016formation, banerjee2019using}).
-Of the two papers that have considered the statistical properties of regression on eigenvector centrality, \cite{cai2021network} sets the length to $\sqrt{n}$, claiming it to be a normalization. \cite{le2020linear} does not fix the length, though their goal is essentially to recover the projection $C^{(d)}\beta^{(d)}$ and not $\beta^{(d)}$ itself.
-We depart from the literature by leaving $a_n$ as a free parameter.
-We will analyse the properties of regression on eigenvector centrality, making their dependence on $a_n$ explicit.
-As we explain in Section \ref{subsection--consistency}, the choice of $a_n$ is not innocuous and can have implications for estimation and inference.